-We recognise the vital importance of ensuring that how we compile and communicate information from the two main sources of crime statistics in Scotland is clear, open and impartial.
-This report brings together SCJS and police recorded crime data.
+Having two sources of crime statistics is important in providing a fuller picture of crime in Scotland.
+However, having two sources of crime statistics can create confusion or reduce clarity (see Annex C).
+We recognise the importance of ensuring that how we compile and communicate information from the two main sources of crime statistics in Scotland is clear, open and impartial.
+To address this: